-Many people with pterygia do not experience symptoms or require treatment.
+Many people with mild surfer's eye do not experience symptoms or require treatment.
 Some pterygia may become red and swollen on occasion, and some may become large or thick.
-This may cause concern about appearance or create a feeling of having a foreign body in the eye.
+This may cause concern about appearance or create a gritty sensation or the feeling something is "in" the eye (called a foreign body sensation).

 How a Pterygium Is Treated

-Treatment depends on the pterygium's size and the symptoms it causes.
+Treatment of surfer's eye depends on the size of the pterygium, whether it is growing, and the symptoms it causes.
 If a pterygium is small but becomes inflamed, your eye doctor may prescribe lubricants or possibly a mild steroid eye drop to reduce swelling and redness.
 In some cases, surgical removal of the pterygium is necessary.

 If a pterygium becomes large or inflamed, surgical removal may be necessary.